-Executive Course on Negotiating Intellectual Property and Trade for Global Health
+Executive Course on Trade, Intellectual Property & Health Diplomacy

 From 5 to 9 February 2018

-This course is being offered as an advanced module to the Executive Course on Global Health Diplomacy.
+This course can be credited as an advanced module to the Certificate of Advanced Studies (CAS) in Global Health Diplomacy.